Exygy/minimongoid/README.md

 @zesty: ->
   @where({'ingredients.name': /^zesty/i})

+# Add some validation parameters.
+As long as the @error() method is triggered, then validation will fail
+validate: ->
+  unless @name and @name.length > 3
+    @error('name', 'Recipe name is required and should be longer than 3 letters.')

-@error_message: ->
+error_message: ->
   msg = ''
   for i in @errors
     for key,value of i
       msg += "<strong>#{key}:</strong> #{value}"
   msg

-# Add some validation parameters.
-As long as the @error() method is triggered, then validation will fail
-validate: ->
-  unless @name and @name.length > 3
-    @error('name', 'Recipe name is required and should be longer than 3 letters.')

 # instance methods
 spicy: ->